-2 Letter of advice from the Office of the Attorney General dated March 12, 1998
+2 Letter of advice from the Office of the Attorney General dated March 12, 1998 as of the date of death and listing the expenses.

 3 81 Op.
 Att'y Gen. 253 (1996)

 - 3. Only the expenses incurred within 9 months of the date of death may be taken from the trust assets for Maryland inheritance tax purposes. - 4.
 The 10 month extension will not be allowed if there is no requirement to file a Federal estate tax return or Maryland estate tax return, or where a surviving spouse takes unlimited marital deduction resulting in no Federal estate tax. - 5.
 The 10 month period may not be extended even if extensions of time are requested for filing Federal and Maryland estate tax returns. - 6.
 The time period for billing a trust cannot be extended until a closing letter is received from the Internal Revenue Service absent extenuating circumstances.